 These two things can't coexist.
 You can't personalize without data.
 You can't collect persistent data in cannabis without violating regulations.

-So the brands claiming to have "personalization" are either not actually personalizing (just using rules-based recommendations that look like personalization), collecting data they're not supposed to collect and betting regulators don't notice, or using synthetic profiles that exist in a legal gray area.
+So the brands claiming to have "personalization" are often doing one of three things: using rules-based recommendations that look like personalization, collecting more data than their compliance team can defend, or using inferred profiles that sit in a legal gray area.

 Option 1 is compliant but ineffective.
 Options 2 and 3 are risks.